empyreanx/pico_headers_deprecated/README.md

 pico_headers graveyard
 --------------------------------------------------------------------------------
-Headers that are no longer under development.
+Headers that are no longer being actively maintained.
 Bug fixes are still welcome!

 Library | Docs | Description | Version
 ------- | -----| ------------| -------